March 15, 2012

 About Human Papillomavirus and Cervical Cancer

 Persistent infection with Human Papillomavirus is the principal cause of cervical cancer in women, with HPV implicated in greater than 99 percent of cervical cancers worldwide.
 According to the National Cancer Institute, there are 12,200 new cases of cervical cancer in the United States annually and 4,210 deaths due to the disease.
-The World Health Organization estimates there are 470,000 new cases of cervical cancer annually.
+The World Health Organisation estimates there are 470,000 new cases of cervical cancer annually.

 Headquartered in Basel, Switzerland, Roche is a leader in research-focused healthcare with combined strengths in pharmaceuticals and diagnostics.
 Roche is the world’s largest biotech company with truly differentiated medicines in oncology, virology, inflammation, metabolism and CNS.
 Roche is also the world leader in in vitro diagnostics, tissue-based cancer diagnostics and a pioneer in diabetes management.
-Roche’s personalized healthcare strategy aims at providing medicines and diagnostic tools that enable tangible improvements in the health, quality of life and survival of patients.
+Roche’s personalised healthcare strategy aims at providing medicines and diagnostic tools that enable tangible improvements in the health, quality of life and survival of patients.
 In 2011, Roche had over 80,000 employees worldwide and invested over 8 billion Swiss francs in R&D. The Group posted sales of 42.5 billion Swiss francs.
 Genentech, United States, is a wholly owned member of the Roche Group.
 Roche has a majority stake in Chugai Pharmaceutical, Japan.
 For more information: www.roche.com.

 All trademarks used or mentioned are protected by law.